apache/datafusion/docs/source/contributor-guide/governance.md

 ## Roles

-- **Contributors**: Anyone who contributes to the project, whether it be code, documentation, testing, issue reports, code, or some other form.
+- **Contributors**: Anyone who contributes to the project, whether it be code, documentation, testing, issue reports, code, or some other forms.

 - **Committers**: Contributors who have been granted write access to the
 - project's source code repository.
 Committers are responsible for reviewing